mgadi/naemonbox/README.md

 Having the Nagios/Naemon tools already installed and configured for you, will bring you more than you expect ...

 ### Requirements ###
-For x86_64 architecture only.
+Naemonbox is only available for x86_64 architecture, only for the moment.
 You need to enable the non-free packages to install gettext.
 Open up ```/etc/apt/sources.list```, and you should see lines like the following (URLs will likely vary).
 Simply add non-free to the respective URLs you wish to use :
 ```
 deb http://ftp.fr.debian.org/debian/ wheezy main non-free contrib
 deb-src http://ftp.fr.debian.org/debian/ wheezy main non-free contrib